Vehicle weight: United States

 Vehicles or combinations with a GVWR over 26000 lb generally require a Commercial Driver License (CDL) or a Non-Commercial Class "A" or "B" license.
-A CDL is also required for certain vehicles under 26,000 lb GVWR, such as buses and for-hire passenger vehicles of 16 or more passengers, all vehicles transporting placarded hazardous materials or wastes regardless of weight or load class, and any vehicle towing a trailer with a Gross Trailer Weight over 10000 lb where the combined weight is greater than 26,000 lbs.
+A CDL is also required for certain vehicles under 26,000 lb GVWR, such as buses and for-hire passenger vehicles of 16 or more passengers, all vehicles transporting placarded hazardous materials or wastes regardless of weight or load class, and any vehicle towing a trailer with a Gross Trailer Weight over 10000 lb where the combined weight ratings of the vehicle and trailer are greater than 26,000 lbs.

 Laws vary from state to state, but typically vehicles over 10,000 lb are required to stop at weigh stations.
 Sometimes large passenger or non-commercial vehicles such as RVs are exempt from this.
-Additionally, many states use the GVWR for registration purposes, where over a certain weight such as 8,000 lb, a mill rate is applied to the GVWR to arrive at a registration fee.
+Additionally, many states use the GVWR for registration purposes, where over a certain weight such as 8,000 lb, a mill rate is applied to the GVWR to arrive at a registration fee..